-Summary of HELLMSS
+Summary of HELMS

-Thus in summary, the HELLMSS proposal requires three changes to the current status quo:
+Thus in summary, the HELMS proposal requires three changes to the current status quo:

-- 1. The use of a sacrificial MELO Cask over the current thin canisters to extend the design life to 1,000 years, - 2.
-Siting surface storage installations locally, near the nuclear plant of origin but away from the water resource, high population densities, known fault lines, tsunami risk, etc. that is frequently present at the plant site, and - 3.
+- 1. The use of a sacrificial MELO Cask over the current thin canisters to extend the design life to 1,000 years, including electronic monitoring to allow the detection of through-wall cracks. - 2.
+Siting surface storage installations locally, near the nuclear plant (or cluster of plants) of origin but away from the water resource, high population densities, known fault lines, tsunami risk, sea level rise, etc. that is frequently present at the plant site, and - 3.
 Improved hardening of the ISFSI site including a bunker or building surrounding the facility, or at least providing footings and locations where bunker walls can be added to the base structure.